oslabs-beta/MetriQL/README.md

 ### Pull Requests

-Fork the repo and create your branch from dev
+Fork the repo and create your branch from dev.
 If you've added code that should be tested, add tests.
 If you've changed APIs, please update the documentation.
-Ensure the tests pass by running npm run tests
+Ensure the tests pass by running npm run tests.
 Make sure your code lints.
 Submit a pull request.
 To-Dos